 By: Carmen Willings

 Students who are blind or visually impaired, require adaptations to the curriculum that address their unique learning needs but this is especially true for students with multiple disabilities.
 All students with disabilities, and especially those who are blind or visually impaired, will need concrete experiences, unifying experiences and opportunities to learn by doing within a natural setting.
-The majority students with multiple disabilities will need more time than sighted peers to acquire developmental skills.
+The majority of students with multiple disabilities will need more time than sighted peers to acquire developmental skills.
 Students with visual impairments will need particular assistance with those skills acquired primarily through vision.

 For students with cognitive disabilities, provide simple, clear verbal directions and break tasks down into parts that can be easily accomplished.
 Simplify tasks by reducing the number of steps, using backward chaining, spiraling, and plenty of modeling and cues.
-If necessary, physically guide student through the task and then gradually fade support.
+If necessary, physically guide the student through the task and then gradually fade support.

 As students become successful, you can then begin adding steps to the task.
 Select the activities based on skills the student needs to work on, but also be sure to make it fun and allow students to be successful.
 Simplify the language that you use with students.
 Short phrases repeated in a rhythmic cadence or sung to a familiar tune can be effective for communicating directions.

+Learning activities should be meaningful to the student and be relevant to their world.
 Different approaches will need to be used for all areas of the curriculum.
 It is ideal to teach skills that are functional.
 Consider the functionality of the skill and focus on those that will lead to the greatest independence possible.
-Students can and should still be exposed to print and/or braille, but a focus should be on the environmental print/braille that the student will need and will encounter.
+Students can and should still be exposed to print and/or braille when at all possible, but a focus should be on the environmental print/braille that the student will need and will encounter.

 Learning activities should be developed to accommodate differences in abilities and interests.
 Use positive reinforcements.
-For students with ADHD, provide a consistent environment to learn rules and self control.
+For students with ADHD, provide a consistent environment to learn rules and self-control.
 Be specific about behaviors that are acceptable and unacceptable.
 Concentrate on "catching the student being good."
 Reward with praise, privilege or stickers/stamps.

-Functional Literacy Skills
+Communication-Rich Environment and Functional Literacy

 All students need to be provided with an opportunity to be as literate as they are capable.
 Current legislation and research indicate that teachers must teach every student to read.
 Beginning reading instruction continues to be necessary for older students with developmental disabilities.
 The "No Child Left Behind Act" clearly states that all students must receive this instruction throughout their academic careers.

-"Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are."
+Life's challenges are not supposed to paralyze you, they're supposed to help you discover who you are."